Earl N. McArthur: Bishop

 On September 19, 1987, MacArthur was elected on the fifth ballot as Suffragan Bishop of the Episcopal Diocese of West Texas.
-He was consecrated on January 6, 1988 by Presiding Bishop Edmond L. Browning in the First United Methodist Church, Corpus Christi, Texas.
-He then retired on December 31, 1993.
+He was consecrated on January 6, 1988 with Presiding Bishop Edmond L. Browning as chief consecrator in the First United Methodist Church, Corpus Christi, Texas.
+He retired on December 31, 1993.
 He died in Wimberley, Texas on July 17, 2016.
-He married Shirley Beth Nyberg on February 4, 1948 and together had two sons and two daughters.
+He married Shirley Beth Nyberg on February 4, 1948 and they had two sons and two daughters.